Gutter Cleaning Basics

 Leaf Blower Attachments

 One thing to keep in mind with this tool: It works best on dry debris.
-If you’re dealing with a lot of wet debris, be prepared to take extra steps to finish up, like breaking out your pressure washer to clean the mess left behind.
+If you’re dealing with a lot of wet debris, be prepared to take extra steps to finish up.
+You might need to break out other gutter cleaning tools like your pressure washer to clean the mess left behind.

 The Gutter’s Exterior

 Don’t forget about the exterior surface of your gutters — that needs to be cleaned, too.
-(And here you thought you were done after removing the leaves and debris.)
 Be sure to use a spray or cleaning solution that removes dirt and mildew without damaging your gutters and gutter covers, like Krud Kutter gutter and exterior metal cleaner.

 ‘Smopping’ It Up